yanivyacoby/harvard-cs290-2021-2022/materials.md

 * [Why is it so hard for scientists to talk about leaving academia?](https://massivesci.com/articles/science-academia-phd-scicomm-advisers/)
 * [Most Ph.Ds aren't professors](https://medium.com/bits-and-behavior/most-ph-d-s-arent-professors-13a741ef6868)
 * [Why it is not a 'failure' to leave academia](https://www.nature.com/articles/d41586-018-05838-y)
-* To get a sense for what life might look like initially for an assistant professor at an R1 institution, [Advising Junior Colleagues](http://mis-misinformation.blogspot.com/2013/06/advising-junior-colleagues.html)
+* To get a sense for what life might look like initially for an assistant professor at an R1 institution, see [Advising Junior Colleagues](http://mis-misinformation.blogspot.com/2013/06/advising-junior-colleagues.html)

 ## Power Dynamics in Scientific Communities